mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 if, for example, you want to rebuild the Debug version of the library, but want to leave the Release version intact for comparison.

-Remeber, we're using variables and macros.
+Remember, we're using variables and macros.
 If we were to perform all the substitutions, this section would look like this...

 ..  code-block:: make